brainnetome/diffusionkit/source/userguide.rst

 Visualization for various images
 ================================

 The software provides a variety of entries for visualizing different data types, including 3D/4D image, Tensor/ODF/FOD image and white mater fibers.
 The views of different data could be superimposed for a precise anatomical localization.
 It should be noted that, if one uses the GUI, these view functions could be called in each processing steps for inspecting the results.

 Figure 6.
 Illustrations for the capability of the software to show many types of images.

 .. code-block:: bash

- ccm@:bin$ ./bnviewer -h
+ $ ./bnviewer -h
  This program is the GUI frontend that displays and performs data reconstruction and fiber tracking on diffusion MR images, which have been developed by the teams of Brainnetome Center, CASIA. basic usage: bnviewer [[-volume] DTI_FA.nii.gz]
             [-roi ROI/roi_cc_top.nii.gz]
             [-fiber ROI/roi_cc_top.fiber]
             [-tensor DTI.nii.gz]/[-odf HARDI.nii.gz]
-            [-atlas DTI.nii.gz]

  options:
    -help                  show this help
    -volume  .nii.gz       set input background data